 Common Challenges in Automated Testing

-Open source software is a powerful resource for teams just starting their journey with test automation.
+Open source software is a powerful resource for teams just starting their journey.
 Open source test automation tools are so useful that many large enterprises have adopted the frameworks as part of their DevOps toolchain.

-How to Find the Right Automation Testing Tools For You
+How to Find the Right Tools For You

 The best way to identify the automation tool that is the right for your team is to create your criteria.
 Once you know the criteria and standards you need a tool to meet, it will clarify and speed up the review process.